beahaus/portfolio/README.md

 # Portfolio

-This project was designed using HTML, CSS, and the Twitter Bootstrap Framework.
+We were tasked with using Twitter's Bootstrap to create a responsive, multi-page website.